British Stag Beetle Field Study Course (A)

 Learning Outcomes

-• Confidently identify, observe and handle (when necessary only) Lucanus cervus in the field
+• Confidently identify and observe Stag Beetle in the field

-• Understand the conservation importance of urban deadwood habitats
+• Understand the national importance of local conservation recording

 Why This Course Is Unique